 I shot these photos to show how the completed corbel passageway looks from different vantage points.

-Here, a view looking through the corbel passageway, across the living room.
-See the other corbel(s) installed at thick decorative columns that anchor the kitchen space!
-Decorative elements like this become unifying designs within this high-end Spanish remodel.
+Here is a view looking through the corbel passageway and across the living room.
+See the other corbel(s) installed at thick decorative columns?
+Decorative elements like this become unifying designs within your high-end Spanish remodel.

-Now, looking from the front corner of the kitchen across the great room to the master bedroom hall.
+This is looking from the kitchen, across the great room to the master bedroom hall.

 Well friend, this wraps another site visit episode in beautiful Montecito, CA. I hope you enjoyed learning how to infuse more Santa Barbara Style into your own Spanish home design project.
 Scroll to explore more helpful links and resources for designing and building your own Spanish-style home and landscape.